hudson-and-thames/arbitragelab/docs/source/time_series_approach/regime_switching_arbitrage_rule.rst

 Markov Regime-Switching Model
 *****************************

-A two-state, first-order Markov-switching process for $s_t$ is considered with the following transition probabilities:
+A two-state, first-order Markov-switching process for :math:`s_t` is considered with the following transition probabilities:

 .. math::
     \Bigg\{ \begin{matrix}